 - UCLES (University of Cambridge Local Examinations Syndicate)

 - UODLE (Oxford University)

 - ARELS (Association of Recognised English Language Services)

 Candidates whose English test results are not available shortly before the deadline of application for a certain fellowship, can already send in their application without the test result.
 They may receive a conditional admission letter.
 In this case final admission may be given later after receipt and approval of the English language test.

 English language requirements PhD Programme

-IHE Delft does not require a language certificate from nationals from: Australia, Barbados, Belize, Botswana, Canada, Cook Islands, Eritrea, Gambia, Ghana, Guyana, India, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Sierra Leone, Singapore, South Africa, Sri Lanka, Swaziland, Trinidad and Tobago, Uganda, UK, USA, Zambia, and Zimbabwe, provided that earlier education is taught in English and is finalised with a master degree.
+IHE Delft does not require a language certificate from nationals from: Australia, Barbados, Belize, Botswana, Canada, Cook Islands, Eritrea, Eswatini, Gambia, Ghana, Guyana, India, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Sierra Leone, Singapore, South Africa, Trinidad and Tobago, Uganda, UK, USA, Zambia, and Zimbabwe, provided that earlier education is taught in English and is finalised with a master degree.